US OPEN: Higher inflation to cap gains?

-The US stock market has opened slightly lower today.
-The S&P 500 is down 0.2%, whilst the NASDAQ Composite has fallen 0.1%.
-Gains may be limited by a resurgence of inflation fears – today’s PPI inflation reading came in well above expectations.
-Nvidia is starting the day with a significant gain (1.6%), as its CEO, Jensen Huang, flew with Donald Trump to visit Xi Jinping.
+The US stock market has opened slightly lower today, but has recovered since The S&P 500 is up 0.2%, whilst the NASDAQ Composite sees gains of 0.6%.
+The sentiment has not changed all to massively after the resurgence of inflation fears – today’s PPI inflation reading came in well above expectations.
+Nvidia is starting the day with a significant gain (2.8%), as its CEO, Jensen Huang, flew with Donald Trump to visit Xi Jinping.

 The US President is now in Beijing and will meet with the General Secretary of the Communist Party of China at 3:15 AM UK time.
 This is by far the most eagerly awaited event of the week.
 Attention will be focused both on headlines regarding the future of trade relations between the two countries and on any updates on the US-Iran conflict.
 Although in the short term the closure of the Strait of Hormuz does not pose a major problem for Xi, given the high level of strategic reserves, in the longer term it may prove problematic, as over 55% of China’s oil imports come from the Middle East.